Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: rotating charged black hole with scalar hair

 The two-dimensional surfaces satisfying $g_{tt} = 0$ correspond to the inner and outer ergosurfaces, leading to

-Figures.~\ref{face1} and \ref{face2} depict the behavior of the outer horizon and outer ergosurface for various parameter values.
-In these figures, a blue circle indicates the static case where $a=0$.
-It is evident that the shape of the outer ergosphere changes with the spin parameter $a$, while the size of the outer horizon decreases as $a$ increases.
-Furthermore, for a fixed value of $a$, both the radii of the outer ergosphere and outer horizon decrease as $q_{m}$ increases.
+Figure~\ref{surface} illustrates the variations in the outer horizon and outer ergosurface across different parameter values.
+A blue circle represents the static scenario where $a=0$.
+Specifically, when holding $a$ and $Q$ constant, both the radii of the outer ergosphere and the outer horizon diminish as $s$ increases.
+Similarly, for a given $a$ and $s$, these radii decrease with an increase in $Q$.